asticode/go-astitello/README.md

 // Create the drone
 d := astitello.New()

-// Connect to the drone
+// Start the drone
-d.Connect()
+d.Start()

-// Make sure to disconnect once everything is over defer d.Disconnect()
+// Make sure to close the drone once everything is over defer d.Close()
 ```

 ## Basic commands